gunass/whiteboard/README.md

 ### wishlist

-- Allow the admin to kick a user
 - Custom or at least extended canvas sizing (currently locked to 500x500 - 4:3 or 16:9 would be cool)
 - Change the width of the pen (currently 1)
 - Enabled shapes to be drawn either filled or outlined (currently filled only)